Home - Vegetables - Crispy Smashed Potatoes with Garlic and Parmesan

-Crispy Smashed Potatoes with Garlic and Parmesan
+Oven-Crisp Smashed Potatoes with Garlic

-5 from 7 votes
+5 from 7 community reviews

 This post may contain affiliate links.
 Please read my disclosure policy.

-Well, for me these potatoes are even better than chips, because they have a lot more going on than just salt and grease.
+I think these potatoes are even better than chips, because they have a lot more going on than just salt and oil.
+Like brown, crunchy bits, tender chunks of potato flesh, crisp sage leaves and soft, creamy roasted garlic cloves.

+And, last but not least, a good sprinkle of Parmesan cheese as they come out of the oven.
 Taking the extra step to briefly boil the potatoes before roasting them in a hot oven is a genius move.

 The potatoes soften just a bit, creating an outer layer of starch that crisps up better than if they’d gone straight into the oven.
+BTW, that trick is also the how restaurant’s cook perfect french fries.

 • Make sure to season the boiling water with the amount of salt stated in the recipe.
 This will help the potatoes taste delicious all the way through.